 Foremost, most companies won’t know if the artwork is supposed to look like the way it was printed unless they have the original painting right next to them.
 Just because it looks right to you on your computer does not mean your artwork will look the same on theirs due to variations in computer screen technology.

-Even though the printers and equipment is similar or the same in many instances across different companies, you can easily get varying results with your prints.
-This could also be due to the software used to process files, how companies manage color during the printing process to the papers selected to print on.
+Even though the printers and equipment are similar or the same in many instances across different companies, you can easily get varying results with your prints.
+This could also be due to the software used to process files, how companies manage color during the printing process, and the papers selected to print on.

 Was the Digital Image File Right?

-Printing giclee prints as fine art reproductions is a digital process so it requires the artwork be converted to a digital file like a JPG a TIF.
-In most of cases if we find there is a problem with the print, the digital file has not been adjusted or possibly over-prepped before it was submitted to us.
-Even when artwork is professionally photographed, the images were may not be fully prepared for printing on the surface chosen leading to alterations in color that may be slight to great.
-Many times, we find even though some basic color correction was done which usually is enough, sometimes they also need further adjustment to take into consideration the brightness of of papers she had chosen.
-In other cases the image is saved in a format that does not best take advantage of the colors the printer has to offer.
+Printing giclee prints as fine art reproductions is a digital process, so it requires the artwork be converted to a digital file, like a JPG or a TIF.
+In most cases, if we find there is a problem with the print, the digital file has not been adjusted or possibly over-prepped before it was submitted to us.
+Even when artwork is professionally photographed, the images may not be fully prepared for printing on the surface chosen, leading to alterations in color that may be slight to great.
+Many times, we find that even though some basic color correction was done, which usually is enough, sometimes they also need further adjustment to take into consideration the brightness of the papers she had chosen.
+In other cases, the image is saved in a format that does not best take advantage of the colors the printer has to offer.

 Were the Printers Running Optimally?

-We run a good size fleet of wide format printers.
+We run a good-sized fleet of wide-format printers.
 Printers are complex pieces of machinery.
-Problems with the printer it self is not usually a problem since the engineers that designed them made sure they either function almost perfectly or not at all.
-For instance, they cannot be out of ink and still print so there is no worry about colors being off because one of the in cartridges was low or out of ink.
-They also have internal calibration systems which make sure they are running optimal.
-However, even with the internal safeguards in place, there are some components which can begin to fail that can lead to prints being less optimal than they need to be.
-Usually we will catch this during regular maintenance cycles and since most of our media is assigned to 2 and sometimes 3 printers, our printer techs will usually discover early on if there is an issue with one of the printers.
+Problems with the printer itself are not usually a problem since the engineers who designed them made sure they either function almost perfectly or not at all.
+For instance, they cannot be out of ink and still print, so there is no worry about colors being off because one of the ink cartridges is low or out of ink.
+They also have an internal calibration system,s which makes sure they are running optimally.
+However, even with the internal safeguards in place, there are some components that can begin to fail, which can lead to prints being less optimal than they need to be.
+Usually, we will catch this during regular maintenance cycles, and since most of our media is assigned to 2 and sometimes 3 printers, our printer techs will usually discover early on if there is an issue with one of the printers.
 If in an instance we find out some prints were not produced optimally but find that both the file was fine and the printer logs do not show any issues, we typically will test both the potentially offending printer along side of it’s neighbor of the same model.
-If consistencies occur between the two, our printer technicians will quickly discover the correct the problem.
+If consistencies occur between the two, our printer technicians will quickly discover the correct problem.

-While overall our approach tends to sound like a band-aid approach, we do take a lot of preventative measures so we don’t have to ask those questions.
+While overall our approach tends to sound like a band-aid approach, we do take a lot of preventative measures, so we don’t have to ask those questions.
 First, the printers undergo regular maintenance cycles to keep them running optimally.
 This allows our fleet to run with 100% in operation most of the time.
-Sometimes random inspections of the prints by the printer technicians or managers will yield obvious flaws in the print.
-Also, during slower times our production staff can catch more problems such as defective prints.
-Admittedly bad prints do escape us at times but rest assured when it is brought to our attention, our goal is to help you make sure your file is right, our process is correct, and our printers run optimal.
+Sometimes, random inspections of the prints by the printer technicians or managers will yield obvious flaws in the print.
+Also, during slower times, our production staff can catch more problems, such as defective prints.
+Admittedly, bad prints do escape us at times, but rest assured, when it is brought to our attention, our goal is to help you make sure your file is right, our process is correct, and our printers run optimally.